-(2) The impairment loss of \$52.6 million represents the write down of property, plant and equipment within the Packaging and Sustainability segment relating to the Packaging and Sustainability Australia of \$48.1m and Packaging China of \$4.5m cash generating units (CGU).
+(2) The impairment loss of \$52.6 million represents the write down of property, plant and equipment within the Packaging & Sustainability segment relating to the Packaging & Sustainability Australia of \$48.1 million and Packaging China of \$4.5 million cash generating units (CGU).
 This arises as assets are no longer expected to generate benefits given current strategic plans and includes the replacement of plant and equipment required across multiple platforms to ensure customers have scaled recycled packaging solutions.
-The recoverable amount was based on fair value less cost of disposal (FVLCOD), using a five year discounted cash flow model based on a methodology consistent with that applied by the Group in determining the value of the business strategies and maximising the use of market observed inputs.
+The recoverable amount was based on fair value less cost of disposal (FVLCOD), using a five-year discounted cash flow model based on a methodology consistent with that applied by the Group in determining the value of the business strategies and maximising the use of market observed inputs.
 These calculations, classified as Level 3 on the fair value hierarchy, are compared to valuation multiples, or other fair value indicators where available, to ensure reasonableness.
-In determining FVLCOD, cash flows for Packaging and Sustainability Australia were discounted at a rate of 11.82% on a post-tax basis and a terminal value growth rate of 2.83% from FY2029.
-Cash flows for Packaging China were capital expenditure and growth rates.
+In determining FVLCOD, cash flows for Packaging & Sustainability Australia were discounted at a rate of 11.82% on a post-tax basis and a terminal value growth rate of 2.83% from FY2029.
+Cash flows for Packaging China were discounted at a rate of 11.20% on a post-tax basis and a terminal value growth rate of 3% from FY2029.
+Other key assumptions included were capital expenditure and growth rates.